infinum/ios-handbook/Networking/Apiary and API call mocking.md

 ## Closing words

 There is much more that Apiary can offer you, these are just basics.
-All of above is possible to do with free version, however there is also paid version that provides much more functionality, for more info about apiary click here [here](https://apiary.io/how-apiary-works).
+All of the above is possible to do with a free version, however, there is also a paid version that provides much more functionality.
+For more info about Apiary click here [here](https://apiary.io/how-apiary-works).